-My variation of my Grandma's Apple Pie except with a Dutch crumb topping and leaving the peelings on the apples.
+My version of Grandma's Apple Pie but with a Dutch crumb topping and including the apple peelings.

 |1&1/2 tsps.||Cinnamon, ground, divided usage|

 |5&1/2 Tbsps.||Butter, divided usage|

 |1 9-oz. box||Jiffy Golden Yellow Cake Mix|

 Combine Sugar, Flour, 1 teaspoon of the Cinnamon and Salt.
 Prepare the Perfect Pie Crust - No Top and line a 9 inch pie pan with the crust.
 Flute edges.

 Wash the Apples, core, quarter and slice the quarters as thin as you can.
 Place a layer of apple slices in the bottom of the pie and sprinkle a rounded teaspoon of the sugar mixture on top.
 Continue layering apples and sugar mixture until you have a mound of apples at least as high as the sides of the pan.
 It can be higher since the apples will cook down.
 Dot the apples with 1 & 1/2 tablespoons of the Butter.

 Make the crumb topping by mixing the remaining 1/2 teaspoon of Cinnamon into the dry Jiffy Golden Yellow Cake Mix and then using a pastry blender, cut in the remaining 4 tablespoons of cold butter, cut into thin slices, until you have crumbs.
 Cover the pie evenly with the crumbs.
 Sprinkle some more cinnamon on top.